n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The `pstf` feature replaces post-base-consonant glyphs with any special forms.

 The `vatu` feature replaces certain sequences with "Vattu variant" forms.
-"Vattu variants" are formed by glyphs followed by the below-base form of "Ra", so this feature must be applied after the `blwf` feature.
+"Vattu variants" are formed by glyphs followed by "Raphala" (the below-base form of "Ra"), so this feature must be applied after the `blwf` feature.

-The `cjct` feature replaces sequences of consonants with conjunct ligatures.
-The font's GSUB rules may be written so that the `cjct` substitutions apply to half-form consonants, therefore this feature must be applied after the `half` feature.
+The `cjct` feature replaces sequences of adjacent consonants with conjunct ligatures.
+The font's GSUB rules might be implemented so that `cjct` substitutions apply to half-form consonants; therefore, this feature must be applied after the `half` feature.

 ### (4) Final reordering ###